‘Big Brother 19’ Spoilers: Who Won Part 1 Of Final HOH Competition Tonight?

 — Big Brother (@CBSBigBrother) September 14, 2017

 The question tonight, though, is whether or not producers of the show are going to make the endurance challenge visible.
 For Big Brother 18, the live feeds remained down, frustrating subscribers who had been waiting up to see the competition played.
-While the results came out when the feeds got turned back on later that evening, paid viewers felt that they were missing out on important moments for the season.
+While the results came out when the feeds were turned back on later that evening, paid viewers felt that they were missing out on important moments for the season.

 It’s up to you to decide #AmericasFavoriteHouseguest!
 Vote for the #BB19 HG you think deserves to win $25,000: https://t.co/gx9ypIO7TU pic.twitter.com/k8DOVfD7Pg